Played 42, won 40: From 2017 to 2022, Meg Lanning’s Australia complete incredible journey to the top

 One could not help but wonder then.
 If it took one defeat in Derby for Australia to turn it all around, what about the team that won that day?
 There is a strong case to be made for the argument India have let the momentum from that win and a run to the final fizzle out, while Australia have sprung into action and put things on path to achieving greatness.

 A discussion that often comes up in Indian cricket circles is what would it mean for the women’s team to finally win a global title - whether that big title win is needed for a boost to the game, a revamp, for a women’s IPL, for a proper revolution of sorts.
 As if that’s some sort of incentive for players to do well, that somehow their pathway for success in future must be secured only by success in the present.
 But here are Australia, making a defeat at the big stage – a rare point of failure anyway – as the starting point for better things.

 It is almost as if success follows the right plans instead of the right plans waiting for a moment of success.
 Who knew.

-The 2017 semifinal defeat has created a much bigger impact for Australia than perhaps 2017 semifinal win did for India.
+And it is almost as if the 2017 semifinal defeat has created a much bigger impact for Australia than perhaps 2017 semifinal win did for India.

 As for Lanning herself, who batt(l)ed through a shoulder injury during the course of the last World Cup and then broke records for fun at this one with her incredible chasing skills, it was the realisation of all the efforts that mattered in the end.